jsoverson/grunt-preprocess/README.md

    This will include the enclosed block if VAR is defined (typeof !== 'undefined')
  - `@ifndef VAR` / `@endif`
    This will include the enclosed block if VAR is not defined (typeof === 'undefined')
+ - `@include`
+   This will include the source from an external file
  - `@exclude` / `@endexclude`
    This will remove the enclosed block upon processing
  - `@echo VAR`